-• Our clinic dress code for undergraduate student clinicians includes dress pants or a skirt, a navy blue polo, and a clinic name badge issued by the Clinic Coordinator.
+Our clinic dress code for undergraduate student clinicians includes dress pants or a skirt, a navy blue polo, and a clinic name badge issued by the Clinic Coordinator.
+Dress pants do not have to be khakis.

+Graduate Student Clinicians

-- Graduate student clinicians' dress code is business casual.
-Below are some specific guidelines.
-However, it is important to note that appropriate dress may depend on many factors, including client age and session activities planned. - Clothing appropriate for a professional environment include: dress pants, skirts, dresses, long or short sleeve tops.
+Graduate student clinicians should wear a clinic name badge issued by the Clinic Coordinator while engaged in clinical work.
+Graduate student clinicians' dress code is business casual.
+Below are some specific guidelines; however, it is important to note that appropriate dress may depend on many factors, including client age and session activities planned.

+- Clothing appropriate for a professional environment include: dress pants, skirts, dresses, long or short sleeve tops.
 Dresses and skirts should come to the knee when standing. - Appropriate footwear includes flats, dress sandals, dress shoes, dress boots.
-Clean sneakers that are in good condition are permissible.
-Flip-flops and high heels should be avoided. - The following are not allowed: denim of any color; tank tops; shorts; sweatpants; sweatshirts; hoodies; clothing with rips, tears, bleach marks or stains; "athleisure" wear; pajama pants - Graduate student clinicians should also wear a clinic name badge issued by the Clinic Coordinator. - Student clinicians should be aware of the tasks they will be engaged in and consider how these activities might reveal parts of their body that they would rather keep covered.
-For example, activities like leaning over a table or playing on the floor with a child may expose certain areas. - Student clinicians should have hygiene appropriate for a clinic environment and should avoid strong fragrances.
+Sneakers are allowed as long as they are clean and in good condition; dirty sneakers or sneakers with holes in them are not allowed.
+Flip-flops and high heels are also not allowed. - The following are not allowed: denim of any color; crop tops; tank tops; shorts; sweatpants; sweatshirts; hoodies; clothing with rips, tears, bleach marks or stains; "athleisure" wear, including joggers; tee shirts (with the exception of CSD department issued summer clinic shirts during the summer semester only); pajama pants; leggings worn as pants depth/breadth of clinical training, to ensure that students have the opportunity to work with different supervisors, clients across the age span, and clients with a variety of disorders.
+Efforts also will be made to ensure that students will have the opportunity to work with clients with socioeconomic challenges and clients from culturally and linguistically diverse backgrounds; these factors will be tracked as well.
+Calipso will reflect categories presented in a clinical experience tracking record.
+The Center Director will review students' practicum and externship experiences and plan accordingly for future semesters to ensure that each student receives as diverse a clinical experience as possible.